learn-co-students/sinatra-logging-in-and-out-v-000/README.md

 ## Instructions

 + You'll want to create one users table.
-Users should have a username, password, and balance (an integer storing their bank account balance), as well as a corresponding User class.
+Users should have a username, password, and balance (a decimal storing their bank account balance), as well as a corresponding User class.

 + You'll need to create a login form on the index page that accepts a username and password the form should have a method of `POST` and an action of `login`.